i-am-grub/VRxC_ELRS/README.md

 ## Control the Race from the Race Director's Transmitter

 There is a feature to control the race from the race director's transmitter by tracking the position of the `DVR Rec` switch setup within the transmitter's backpack.
-It currently works by binding the race timer's backpack to the race director's bindphrase similarily like you would do with the transmitter and VRx backpacks.
+It currently works by binding the race timer's backpack to the race director's bindphrase similarly like you would do with the transmitter and VRx backpacks.

 Currently only starting and stopping the race are supported.
-Setting up this feature will not prevent other users from recieving OSD messages.
+Setting up this feature will not prevent other users from receiving OSD messages.

 > [!IMPORTANT]
 > This feature requires the Race Director to have the ELRS Backpack setup on their transmitter.
 Please ensure this is setup before completing the following instructions.